Pushing the Complexity Boundaries of Fixed-Point Equations: Adaptation to Contraction and Controlled Expansion: Introduction

 Classical results in this domain have provided iterative algorithms based on oracle access to $\mT$ (i.e., algorithms that only rely on evaluations of $\mT$) with guaranteed convergence whenever the operator is contractive (i.e., Lipschitz-continuous with $\gamma < 1$), nonexpansive (i.e., Lipschitz-continuous with $\gamma = 1$), or satisfies other slightly more general but closely related properties such as quasi-nonexpansiveness or pseudo-contractivity; see \cite{browder1967convergence,ishikawa1974fixed,mann1953mean,krasnosel1955two,halpern1967fixed,edelstein1966remark,opial1967weak}.
 Such results have been established in broad generality, even applying to possibly infinite-dimensional normed vector spaces.
-At present, the complexity of solving fixed-point equations for contractive and nonexpansive operators (i.e., with Lipschitz constant $\gamma \leq 1$) is well-understood \cite{chou1987optimality,nemirovsky1991optimality,baillion1996rate,sikorski2009computational,Sabach:2017,lieder2019convergence,kim2019accelerated,diakonikolas2021potential,park2022exact,bravo2019rates,bravo2024stochastic}, with some of the recent results even characterizing the complexity of common algorithms down to constants \cite{bravo2021universal,contreras2023optimal}.
-For operators that are allowed even a small amount of expansion (i.e., with Lipschitz constant slightly larger than one), existing results require a type of a (local) error bound that relates the fixed-point error $\|\mT(\vx) - \vx\|$ to some notion of distance between $\vx$ and a nearest fixed point to establish nonasymptotic (local or global) convergence of considered algorithms \cite{natarajan1993condition,russell2018quantitative,lauster2021convergence,hermer2023rates}.
+At present, the complexity of solving fixed-point equations for contractive and nonexpansive operators (i.e., with Lipschitz constant $\gamma \leq 1$) in high-dimensional settings\footnote{I.e., in settings where the oracle complexity is independent of the dimension and polynomial dependence on $1/\epsilon$ or $1/(1-\gamma)$ (when $\gamma < 1$) can be tolerated.
+By contrast, there remain open questions on polynomial-time solvability---with oracle complexity polynomial in $d$ and $\log(1/\epsilon)$---for general $\ell_p$ settings with $p \neq 2$; see \cite{chen2024computing} for a relevant discussion and recent progress in this domain.} is well-understood \cite{chou1987optimality,nemirovsky1991optimality,baillion1996rate,sikorski2009computational,Sabach:2017,lieder2019convergence,kim2019accelerated,diakonikolas2021potential,park2022exact,bravo2019rates,bravo2024stochastic}, with some of the recent results even characterizing the complexity of common algorithms down to constants \cite{bravo2021universal,contreras2023optimal}.
+For operators that are allowed even a small amount of expansion (i.e., with $\gamma$ slightly larger than one), existing results require a type of a (local) error bound that relates the fixed-point error $\|\mT(\vx) - \vx\|$ to some notion of distance between $\vx$ and a nearest fixed point to establish nonasymptotic (local or global) convergence of considered algorithms \cite{natarajan1993condition,russell2018quantitative,lauster2021convergence,hermer2023rates}.